Monolithic Power Systems Inc

 How does Monolithic Power Systems treat its hazardous waste?

 The company treated this hazardous waste using a combination of methods.
-A majority (82.19%) was diverted from disposal through recovery-oriented treatments such as recycling or reuse.
-This suggests that Monolithic Power Systems has established processes to reduce the environmental burden of its most harmful waste streams.
+A majority ( 82.19%) was diverted from disposal through recovery-oriented treatments such as recycling or reuse.
+This suggests that Monolithic Power Systems has established processes to reduce the environmental burden of its most harmful waste streams. a

 Breakdown of Monolithic Power Systems's Hazardous and Non-Hazardous Waste by Treatment Method